Save

 Drillable pegs are also an option for those who want to be able to set up their tent quickly and easily without the strain on your knees or back.

 These can be inserted easily inserted and removed with help from a drill or impact driver, which is particularly useful to use with larger tents or shelters or for camping on hard ground.
+This style of peg is significantly dearer than your standard options, but prove to be super popular for those who want to spend less time setting up, and more time enjoying the outdoors.

 If you want to see how to use drillable tent pegs, then hit the play button above.